 Sobre este cursoOmitir Sobre este curso

-If you are interested or involved in the functioning of today's and tomorrow's infrastructures, this course is an exceptional learning opportunity, whether you are a student or a professional.
-You will be interacting with peers all over the world and we will present a large number of case studies.
+If you are interested or involved in the functioning and interconnectedness of today's and tomorrow's infrastructures, this course is an exceptional learning opportunity, whether you are a student or a professional.

 The course is based on the results of an extensive and renowned international research programme titled 'Next Generation Infrastructures' (NGInfra).